 Commercial litigation is a broad term that generally covers legal disputes involving businesses or business owners.
 For example, partnership disputes, breach of contracts and unfair trade practices claims.

-If your business is your livelihood for you, your family and employees and it becomes exposed to financial risk or ruin; you have been sued or need to bring a lawsuit against a company; you need to immediately consult with an experienced commercial litigator.
-Time is of the essence and can be the difference between victory and defeat.
+Your business is your livelihood and the livelihood of your family and employees.
+If it is exposed to significant financial risk, or has been sued or needs to bring a lawsuit against a company, you should consult with an experienced commercial litigator.
+Time is of the essence and can be the difference between success and failure.

-Commercial/Business litigation come in a variety of forms.
-When a business is sued for causing injury such as a slip and fall, most businesses have a general liability policy that covers the defense and costs for those claims.
-When your business contracts with another business to perform certain duties or labor and that company fails to perform, it is likely going to cause your business to be in a dispute.
-Commercial/Business litigation is the general practice area which encompasses these type of disputes.
+Commercial and Business litigation comes in a variety of forms.
+Most businesses have a general liability policy that covers the defense and costs for premises liability claims, such as slip and fall accidents that occur on their premises.
+But when your business contracts with another business to perform work or complete a transaction, and the other business does not hold up its end of the bargain, Commercial and Business litigation is the general practice area that encompasses these type of disputes.

 In Louisiana, mediation and arbitration are alternative dispute methods.
-Mediation is generally the precursor to arbitration and is generally not binding.
-In mediation both parties are usually interested in resolving their dispute and agree to appear before a third-party neutral to help resolve their differences.
+Mediation is generally not binding and occurs when both parties are have an interest in resolving their dispute and agree to appear before a neutral third-party to help resolve their differences.
 Arbitration is generally binding between the parties and is used to bring the dispute to a final resolution.
 If both parties agree to binding arbitration, an arbitrator, usually a lawyer or former judge, makes a final determination of the matter after it has been heard.
 That final determination is not appealable.

 In Louisiana, contracts can be written or verbal.
 Certain contracts must be in writing to be valid, such as the transfer of property.
 In addition, in order to have a valid contract, certain factors must be met.
 In order for a contract to be valid, the persons/parties must have the capacity to consent and freely/voluntarily do so.

-Assuming the contract is valid, when one party fails to perform in accordance with the agreement, that party can be deemed to be in breach.
-At that point, the non-breaching party can demand that the breaching party perform and also recover damages.
+An individual or business breaches a contract if it fails to perform in accordance with the contract’s terms.
+At that point, the non-breaching party can demand that the breaching party perform and also recover damages caused by the breach.

 Absolutely.
 Louisiana recognizes verbal contracts.